 No. The FasTrak toll collection system in use on the Express Lanes is fully electronic.
 There are no tollbooths or traffic gates and no slowing or stopping to pay a toll.
 Solo drivers who want to use the Express Lanes must first open a prepaid FasTrak account and mount a small FasTrak transponder on the inside of their windshield.
 The electronic system reads the transponder each time the customer chooses to use the Express Lanes and automatically deducts the correct toll from the customer’s prepaid FasTrak account.

-You may enter the Express Lanes at any one of the numerous entry points along the facility, which includes more than 20 direct access points to and from the general purpose lanes in each direction as well as four direct access ramps from transit stations along I-15 for your convenience (there will be a total of five in 2014 with the opening of the Mira Mesa direct access ramp and adjacent Miramar College Transit Station).
+You may enter the Express Lanes at any one of the numerous entry points along the facility, which includes more than 20 direct access points to and from the general purpose lanes in each direction as well as five direct access ramps from transit stations along I-15 for your convenience.
 Just look for signs that direct you to the various access points.
 It is easy to navigate in and out of the lanes to reach your desired freeway exit/destination.

 The I-15 Express Lanes are open 24 hours a day, 7 days a week in both directions.